tmbasic-lang/tmbasic/README.md

 ```

 ## Software license
 TMBASIC is open source software.
-It is comprised of the following components:
+The following components are included in the TMBASIC development environment and in builds of user programs.

 Component | License
 -- | --